isaac-mason/arancini/packages/arancini/README.md

 world.init();
 ```

+> **Note:**
+> Components must be registered before they can be used.
+You can register components in an existing world using `world.registerComponents`, but doing so after initialising the world will cause a small performance hit.

 ### 🍱 Creating Entities

 In arancini, entities are regular objects, and components are properties on those objects.

 You can use `world.create` to create an entity from any object.
-This registers the entity with the world, and adds any components that are defined on the object.
+This adds the entity to the world, and adds any components that are defined on the object.

 ```ts
 const playerEntity = { position: { x: 0, y: 0 } };